ui-icts/redcap-admin-dashboard/README.md

 After downloading and enabling this module on your REDCap instance, a link to the Admin Dashboard will appear at the bottom of the Control Center sidebar.

 ####Filtering
-Just below the header for each column is an input for filtering (NOTE: CSV exports will always include all results and not respect any filtering or sorting).
+Just below the header for each column is an input for filtering.
 Simple text filtering can be performed as well as more complex filtering with the following:

 * **Greater/Less than (equal to):** `< <= >= >`
 * **Not:** `!` or `!=`